PayU/requestxn/README.md

 If you would like requestXn to retry on a network error, set this options to a value above 1.

+This handles all non-HTTP errors including ENOTFOUND, ECONNRESET, ECONNREFUSED, and ETIMEOUT.

 ```js
 max: 1
 ```